Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Introduction

 To address the above limitations, we propose \textbf{Proxy-GS}, a proxy-guided Gaussian representation that leverages lightweight proxy meshes obtained through dedicated design.
 By bridging hardware rasterization with a PyTorch-based proxy renderer, Proxy-GS can efficiently cull occluded anchors with negligible time consumption and seamlessly integrate this process with the original frustum selection strategy.
 Furthermore, during training, the proxy guidance is incorporated again to provide stronger structural cues for anchor selection and densification.

 As shown in Fig.~\ref{fig:teaser}, Proxy-GS not only achieves up to a $3\times$ speedup in rendering on top of existing MLP-based LOD frameworks Octree-GS~\citep{ren2024octree} but also improves occlusion awareness in anchor selection, leading to higher rendering quality.
-Our main contributions can be summarized as follows: \begin{itemize} \item We design a \textbf{proxy-guided training pipeline} that incorporates structural priors from proxy meshes, enabling MLP-based approaches to be occlusion-aware and achieve higher rendering quality. \item Under a consistent training and testing setting, Proxy-GS achieves more than a $3\times$ FPS speedup over the LOD baseline on occlusion-rich scenes, while simultaneously improving rendering quality. \item We leverage engineering optimizations to reduce the time of acquiring a $1000^2$-resolution depth map to under \SI{1}{ms}. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We design a \textbf{proxy-guided training pipeline} that incorporates structural priors from proxy meshes, enabling MLP-based approaches to be occlusion-aware and achieve higher rendering quality. \item Under a consistent training and testing setting, Proxy-GS achieves more than a $3\times$ FPS speedup over the LOD baseline on occlusion-rich scenes, while simultaneously improving rendering quality; in scenes with few occlusions, it introduces virtually no overhead. \item We leverage hardware rasterization to reduce the time of acquiring a $1000^2$-resolution depth map to under \SI{1}{ms}. \end{itemize}